phillippitts/speakToMack/docs/FAQ.md

 ### What platforms are supported?

-Currently macOS only (tested on macOS 10.15+).
+Currently macOS only (requires macOS 13+).
 Linux and Windows support may be added in the future.

 ---